alivingdog.com

 He identified two modern mistakes: 1. that man is a thing, neither male nor female, and 2. that man is an animal.
 Man is not a breeeder like a chimpanzee, he said, calling modern culture "serial polygamy".
 The reason for long life, he noted, is life-long learning.
 Regarding marriage, he said that pair-bonds get tighter the longer they continue.
 This also has an ancient reason: hunting could not go on if humans mated outside the pair-bond.
 He also spoke in favor of maintaining genetic diversity.
 Destroying it leaves nothing for the unforseen future.
 Altogether amazng and a lot of food for thought.

 I greatly enjoyed Adam Schwartz' talk on "Chesterton and Malcolm Muggeridge" and his small group discussion on the Inklings.
 Being in the Malcolm Muggeridge Society, that was one of the draws for me of the conference.
 I have far too many notes to quote.
 He's the author of a giant scholarly tome called The Third Spring which is about Chesterton, Graham Greene, Christopher Dawson and David Jones and the Catholic Literary revival in Britain, the Second Spring being associated with Newman).
 Amazon's price for this book is $65, to no fault of Adam's.
 I suggest in my Amazon review to view it as four biographies at about $15 each (it's certainly that much reading).
 I also suggest skipping the scholarly intro. and diving right into the Chesterton part (chapter one).
-At any rate, after his talk I went to the UST library and dove into his book.
+At any rate, after his talk I went to the UST library and dove into his massive tome.

-"Chesterton and the DaVinci Code" was the arresting title of the talk by Carl Olson, author of "The DaVinci Hoax" and "Will Catholics Be Left Behind?"
+"Chesterton and the DaVinci Code" was the arresting title of the talk by Carl Olson, author of The DaVinci Hoax and Will Catholics Be Left Behind?
 Carl writes a lively column in The National Catholic Register which, like his talk, evidences his quick mind and sharp wit.
-The last talk by Steve Miller was also one of the most popular, relating to another current cultural phenom, "GKC vs. CSI by Steve Miller, "a Minneapolis labor attorney and detective fiction expert".
+The last talk by Steve Miller was also one of the most popular, relating to another current cultural phenom, "GKC vs. CSI" by Steve Miller, "a Minneapolis labor attorney and detective fiction expert".
 There was also a small group seminar time when one could choose from five discussions (I went to Schwartz and the Inklings).

 Chesterton Society